gumptionthomas/zaphodvox/README.md

 $ zaphodvox --encoder=google --voice-id=A --encode --concat gone-bananas.txt
 ```

-Now only a single audio file, `gone-bananas.wav`, will be created in the working directory.
+An additional audio file, `gone-bananas.wav`, will be saved in the current directory.

 ## Cleaning